 As stated earlier too, the car’s make, model and variant affects the premium.
 This is because the car’s specifications determine the value of the car and the value of the car determines the premium charged.

 Engine capacity determines the third party premium which is a component of premium calculation.
 Higher the engine capacity higher would be the car insurance premium.

 A car insurance policy can be comprehensive or liability only.
-Comprehensive plans are dearer than liability only plans because they have own damage premium component too.
+Comprehensive plans are more expensive than liability-only plans because they have their own damage premium component too.

-If you modify the car and install safety devices, the risk of mishaps reduce.
+If you modify the car and install safety devices, the risk of mishaps reduces.
 This risk lowers the probability of claims too.
-As such, cars with safety devices have lower premium rates because a premium discount is allowed for installation of such devices.
+As such, cars with safety devices have lower premium rates because a premium discount is allowed for the installation of such devices.

 The age of the car affects its Insured Declared Value (IDV).
 IDV, on the other hand, determines the premium.
 As the car ages, the IDV falls and so does the premium rate.
 So, premiums for older cars are cheaper than premiums for newer ones.